 Through the development of an early geologic regional model, Cobalt had the foresight to acquire several high-potential licenses off the coast of Angola and Gabon, pioneering West Africa’s pre-salt play.

-To date, Cobalt has drilled seven wells in the Northern Kwanza pre-salt Basin offshore Angola, and one well in the pre-salt deepwater region offshore Gabon.
-All of these wells have been successful in finding pre-salt hydrocarbons.
+To date, Cobalt has drilled seven exploratory wells and two appraisal wells in the Northern Kwanza pre-salt Basin offshore Angola, and one exploratory well in the pre-salt deepwater region offshore Gabon.
+Of these ten wells drilled, eight of the wells have been successful in finding pre-salt hydrocarbons.
 This is a remarkable and a highly unusual start in establishing a position in such an immense new regional play.